 I’ll proudly admit it.
-We are ‘that family’.
-And I’m not quite sure if the early onset of holiday enthusiasm can be attributed to the size of our brood (the more kids, the more holiday spirit), or if Mom is simply smitten by transforming the house into a festive wonderland once again.
-Truth be told, I am the Mom who looks forward to decking the halls all year long, so the earlier the stockings go up and lights start twinkling, the sooner we’ll feel the magic.
+We are “that family.”
+And I’m not quite sure if the early onset of holiday enthusiasm can be attributed to the size of our brood (the more kids, the more holiday spirit), or if mom is simply smitten by transforming the house into a festive wonderland once again.
+Truth be told, I am the kind of mom who looks forward to decking the halls all year long, so the earlier the stockings go up and lights start twinkling, the sooner we’ll feel the magic.

 Use What You Have For Decorating

 Buying items to complement what you already have is the best way to go.
 A simple solution to making your living space look festive is replacing worn pillows with oversized ones, furry throws and decorating the mantle.
-We also decided to decorate the coffee table, which for many years, served as Grand Central Station for my kids toy trains, and now sits bare.
+We also decided to add pieces to the coffee table, which for many years, served as Grand Central Station for my kids’ toy trains and now sits bare.

 Decorate Your Bedroom & The Guest Bedroom

 For the master, we added garland, a vintage sign and a few festive oversized pillows.
-The furry throw really warmed up the space and decorating the nightstands was genius.
-Night stands are the perfect place to recycle old ornaments and any festive trees or Santas.
-I also added a cute tree in the corner of my room by Chip & Joanna Gaines, and it truly completed the space.
+The furry throw really warmed up the space and decorating the nightstands with Christmas trinkets was a great tip!
+Nightstands are the perfect place to recycle old ornaments and any festive trees or Santas.
+I also added a sparse little Christmas tree in the corner of my room (remember, Charlie Brown?) and it truly completed the space.

 For the guestroom I did the same, keeping the current bedding, adding just a few festive and cozy pillows, a throw and mini trees to the nightstands and entryway.

-Use Photo Ornaments As Place Settings
+Use Ornaments As Place Settings

-The best way to enjoy your dining space is to keep your table set for the month.
-I have my children eat on the island most days, but when do choose to sit at the dining table, it’s magical and festive for any meal.
+The best way to enjoy your dining space is to keep your table set for the month (or two!).
+I have my children eat on the island most days.
+But when we do choose to sit at the dining table, it’s magical and festive for any meal.

 Set The Table As If You’re Hosting Queen Elizabeth

-The center of the table is adorned with two pieces of garland and lights, and using two different style Christmas trees was the perfect way to set the tabletop holiday stage.
-The birch trees light up, and thankfully for the 5-hour timer, I don’t have to worry about turning anything off!
+The center of the table is adorned with two pieces of garland and lights.
+And using two different styles of Christmas trees is the perfect way to set the tabletop holiday stage.
+The birch trees light up, and thankfully for the five-hour timer, I don’t have to worry about turning anything off!
 With Pottery Barn’s help, the Schaffer Chateau is #winning this holiday season!